IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 `HTTP 200` (OK) is returned as the HTTP status code.

 The Patient Demographics Supplier performs its matching and returns a bundle as described in Case 1.
 The Patient Demographics Supplier eliminates identifiers from the result set which do not exist in the list specified per Section [3.78.4.1.2.4](#domainpop) (domains to be returned).
-If all entries in the list of patient identifiers are eliminated, which would leave the patient identifiers list empty, then the entry shall not be present in the response bundle.

 **Case 3**: The Patient Demographics Supplier fails to find in its information source, any patient record matching the criteria sent as HTTP query parameters.